aliostad/CacheCow/README.md

 CacheCow
 ========

-An implementation of HTTP Caching in .NET Core and 4.52+ for HttpClient, ASP.NET Web API and ASP.NET MVC Core
+An implementation of HTTP Caching in .NET Core and 4.52+ for HttpClient, ASP.NET Web API and ASP.NET MVC Core.

-## TOC
+This document covers topics below:

  - [Breaking changes in Version 2.0.0](#note-breaking-changes-in-version-200)
  - [Concepts and definitions](#concepts-and-definitions)